semgrep/semgrep-docs/docs/semgrep-ci/sample-ci-configs.md

 To add a Semgrep configuration file in your GitHub Actions pipeline:

-1. Create a `semgrep.yml` file within `.github/workflows` in the repository you want to scan.
+1. Create a `semgrep.yml` file in `.github/workflows` in the repository you want to scan.
 2. Copy the relevant code snippet provided in [Sample GitHub Actions configuration file](#sample-github-actions-configuration-file).
+3. Paste the relevant code snippet to `semgrep.yml` file.
+This is your Semgrep configuration file for GitHub Actions.
-3. Commit the configuration file.
+4. Commit the configuration file under <code><span className="placeholder">/REPOSITORY-ROOT-DIRECTORY/.github/workflows/semgrep.yml</span></code>.
-4. The Semgrep job starts automatically upon detecting the committed `semgrep.yml` file.
+5. The Semgrep job starts automatically upon detecting the committed `semgrep.yml` file.
 You can also start the job from the GitHub Actions interface.

 ### Sample GitHub Actions configuration file